sdrangan/introml/README.md

 be added over the course of the class.

-Note that labs, homework assignments and lecture notes are given in NYU proprietary system NYU Classes and are available only to students enrolled in the class.
+Note that labs, homework assignments and lecture notes are given in NYU's proprietary system NYU Classes and are available only to students enrolled in the class.

 ## Pre-requisites